 Matt: Planning for both electrical and plumbing begins in the design phase.
-As far as the electrical goes, within the construction drawings the architectural designer provides, there is a set of basic electrical plans that they have designed in accordance to the area’s codes and regulations.
-The exact location of fixtures, outlets, and switches will be determined right before the timber is installed.
-While the design set will not include plumbing drawings, the architectural designer will always take the location of pipes into consideration as they design the layout.
+Your home’s construction drawings include electrical plans that meet your build site’s codes and regulations.
+While the design set does not include plumbing drawings, the architectural designer takes the location of pipes into consideration as they design the home’s layout.

 Where will my electrical and plumbing go?

 Matt: Log homes have included electricity and plumbing for decades.
 Depending on the design of a home, there are very few differences in comparison to a conventional home.
 If a project will include full exterior log walls, the electrical contractor will need to know as soon as possible so they can have the electrical chases drilled into the logs.
 Many homes include interior log walls as well as exterior.
 By consulting your architectural designer, you can determine where and how your electrical chases will need to go before installation.